djccarew/app-modernization-microservices-lab/README.md

 ## Lab - Deploying Microservices

-### Deploying and testing the IBM StockTrader sample application in  Kubernetes
+### Deploying and testing the IBM Stock Trader sample application in  Kubernetes

 ## Overview